DocOtak/jsonprofile/README.md

           odv:8       odv:4   odv:1    odv:0
   */

-  "awaiting": [], // optional key, containins "index" values, equivalent to woce descrete flag 1 "missing" [] // optional key, contains "index" calues, euivalent to woce discrete flag 5
+  "awaiting": [], // optional key, contains "index" values, equivalent to woce discrete flag 1 "missing" [] // optional key, contains "index" values, equivalent to woce discrete flag 5

   "uncertainty": [] //optional key, must be same length as "index", has the units "data_unit", has precision "data_precision", has only positive values which are ± the values in "data"
   }